GregoryTomy/chi-traffic-de/README.md

 - **Loading Crash Data to Big Query** : Crash data is loaded from GCS to BigQuery, where a parition date column (signifying the load date) is added and the data appended to BQ tables.
 ![](images/crash_to_gcp.png)

+- **DBT Transformations** : DBT transformations are executed by spinning up a Docker container that contains the dbt project.
+The transformations are triggered using the DockerOperator within Apache Airflow, enabling seamless integration with the rest of the pipeline while maintaining visibility over the execution process.

 - **Geospatial Data Processing and Loading** : Geospatial data is processed by converting it from GeoJson to newline-delimited GeoJson format, making it suitable for upload to BigQuery.
 A partition date column is added, and the data appended to BQ tables.
 ![](images/geo_to_gcp.png)